nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 ======================

 When the device connects to the cloud successfully, the Cloud API dispatches a :c:enumerator:`CLOUD_EVT_CONNECTED` event.
-If the device is not associated with an nRF Connect for Cloud account, a :c:enumerator:`CLOUD_EVT_PAIR_REQUEST` event is generated.
+If the device is not associated with an nRF Cloud account, a :c:enumerator:`CLOUD_EVT_PAIR_REQUEST` event is generated.
 The device must wait until it is added to an account, which is indicated by the :c:enumerator:`CLOUD_EVT_PAIR_DONE` event.
 If a device pair request is received, the device must disconnect and reconnect after receiving the :c:enumerator:`CLOUD_EVT_PAIR_DONE` event.
 This is necessary because the updated policy of the cloud becomes effective only on a new connection.